-The cost will inevitably vary depending on the complexity of the case and may cost in the region of £20,000 - £80,000 (plus VAT charged at 20%) including disbursements (such as counsel's fees, couriers and photocopying charges) in order to either bring or defend a claim for wrongful or ordinary unfair dismissal.
+The cost of bringing or defending an employment claim will inevitably vary depending on the complexity of the case.

+Defending a simple claim that proceeds to a Final Hearing may cost in the region of £10,000 to £25,000 (plus VAT charged at 20%), excluding disbursements (such as counsel's fees, couriers and photocopying charges).